JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 * The `?` after each key means that the property is optional.
 This means you could have a `Fleet` object without some of these properties.

-* The value for each key must be of type `BattleshipFactory`.
+* The value for each key must be of type `BattleshipBuilder`.

 ---